-In this unit students will gain an understanding of the sustainability of food and its production.
+In this unit students will gain an understanding of the sustainability of food and its production through our own kitchen garden.
 This is an introduction to an ethical approach to food technology, which will explore the moral implications of the food we eat.
 The unit will explore seasonal, sustainable and environmentally friendly food choices and students will apply this information to the preparation of meals.